9 Behind-the-Scenes Secrets of a Shark Week Cinematographer

 The shark-proof cage so often seen in TV specials serves a real purpose.
 Casagrande is well-known for diving without one, but there are times when even he prefers the security a cage can provide.
 “The cage protects you from sharks that might be a little more bitey than usual,” Casagrande says.
 “It can keep you safe from sharks that might sneak up on you, or if visibility is bad, or in the dark.”

-Sharks have unique personalities just like people, according to Casagrande.
+Sharks have personalities just like people, according to Casagrande.
 “If you’re at a party or a bar and you see some dude that has bloody knuckles or a black eye, and he looks angry, that’s not the kind of guy you walk up to and stick your GoPro in his face," he says.
 "Often if a shark is all chewed up and looks like a brawler, that shark is not afraid to engage in conflict.”
 But many sharks are ambush predators, and so you may not see that brawler coming—which is when that cage comes in handy.

-3. THERE'S AT LEAST ONE THING THEY'VE NEVER BEEN ABLE TO FILM.
+4. THERE'S ONE THING THEY'VE NEVER BEEN ABLE TO FILM.

 5. THE MOST DANGEROUS PART OF A SHOOT IS GETTING THERE.